damien-pous/relation-algebra/README.md

-# Relation Algebra for Coq
+# Relation Algebra for Rocq

 Webpage of the project: http://perso.ens-lyon.fr/damien.pous/ra

 ## DESCRIPTION

-This Coq development is a modular library about relation algebra: those algebras admitting heterogeneous binary relations as a model, ranging from partially ordered monoid to residuated Kleene allegories and Kleene algebra with tests (KAT).
+This Rocq development is a modular library about relation algebra: those algebras admitting heterogeneous binary relations as a model, ranging from partially ordered monoid to residuated Kleene allegories and Kleene algebra with tests (KAT).